What makes a good wildlife garden?

 Do you think it means weeds and untidiness?
 Or a great deal of hard work?

-In fact, a wildlife garden can be smart or scruffy.
+In fact, a wildlife garden can be smart or pretty.
 It can be easy to garden or high maintenance.
 It can be any kind of garden you like.

 With a few small changes, your garden could make a big difference to wildlife.
 Without really looking any different.